The right support for you

 For many people, support from their family and friends can be greatly beneficial, and is often all that is needed.
 At other times, professional support may be required.
 This may be because a particular difficulty arises, or because you feel it would be easier to talk to someone outside of your support network, who has understanding & experience of working with bereavement.
 Sometimes people feel they have worn out the listening ear offered by family & friends, or are aware that these people are dealing with their own grief.
 Our individual support gives you the opportunity to explore your grief in depth, with practitioners who really want to journey alongside you in this challenging process.
 We will use our experience and training to help you understand what is happening, and to offer suggestions and strategies to support you.
 We offer a warm, non-judgemental, compassionate & safe space to allow your grief to be explored, better understood & validated.

-Individual sessions are 50 minutes long & cost £45.
+Individual sessions are 50 minutes long & cost £45 for telephone or Zoom support, or £55 for in-person support.

 Grief workshops